sbslee/fuc/README.rst

-       maf-oncoplt  Create an oncoplot with a MAF file. maf-sumplt   Create a summary plot with a MAF file. maf-vcf2maf  Convert a VCF file to a MAF file. ngs-fq2bam   Pipeline for converting FASTQ files to analysis-ready BAM files. ngs-hc       Pipeline for germline short variant discovery. ngs-m2       Pipeline for somatic short variant discovery.
+       maf-oncoplt  Create an oncoplot with a MAF file. maf-sumplt   Create a summary plot with a MAF file. maf-vcf2maf  Convert a VCF file to a MAF file. ngs-bam2fq   Pipeline for converting BAM files to FASTQ files. ngs-fq2bam   Pipeline for converting FASTQ files to analysis-ready BAM files. ngs-hc       Pipeline for germline short variant discovery. ngs-m2       Pipeline for somatic short variant discovery.